taoteh1221/Open_Crypto_Tracker/README.txt

 FEATURES

--ALWAYS will remain 100% FREE F.O.S.S. software (no need to endlessly pay a premium access fee).
+-ALWAYS will remain 100% FREE F.O.S.S. software (no need to register and pay premium access fees).

 -PRIVATELY connects DIRECTLY to APIs / servers for data and comms (no "phoning home" to a middleman server), with optional proxy support for API connections.